Statistics

 Top Tags

 The top tags chart shows the tags you use most commonly based on the number of scenes they are used in.
-In this case we only have three tags, but you can see that Becky is tagged in two scenes while Ralph and Boris each only get one scene.
+In this case we only have four tags, but you can see that Becky is tagged in two scenes while Boris, Ralph, and The Forest each only have one scene.

 There are also five similar charts that show the breakdown of the different tag types (characters, settings, cultures, other, and story goals).

 That's all the statistics for now.
-We want to make statistics more fun and interesting, so please let us know any ideas you have for things you'd like to collect.
+We want to make statistics more fun and interesting, so please let us know any ideas you have for data you'd like to collect.